The Geography of the Heavens and Class Book of Astronomy: Accompanied by a Celestial Atlas |

 Page xvii

-august objects to dive into the depths of infinite space till we be surrounded with myriads of suns and systems of worlds , extending beyond the range of mortal comprehension , and all running their appointed rounds , and accomplishing ...
+... space till we be surrounded with myriads of suns and systems of worlds , extending beyond the range of mortal comprehension , and all running their appointed rounds , and accomplishing the designs of beneficence in obedience to the ...

-august objects to dive into the depths of infinite space till we be surrounded with myriads of suns and systems of worlds , extending beyond the range of mortal comprehension , and all running their appointed rounds , and accomplishing ...
+... space till we be surrounded with myriads of suns and systems of worlds , extending beyond the range of mortal comprehension , and all running their appointed rounds , and accomplishing the designs of beneficence in obedience to the ...

 Page xviii